deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ### How do I clean up a static node manually?

+{% alert level="info" %}
-> This method is valid for both manually configured nodes (using the bootstrap script) and nodes configured using CAPS.
+This method is valid for both manually configured nodes (using the bootstrap script) and nodes configured using CAPS.
+{% endalert %}

 To decommission a node from the cluster and clean up the server (VM), run the following command on the node: